flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 *Rewrite `readlines` to store lines in an array supplied by `main` rather than calling `alloc` to maintain the storage.
 How much faster is the program?*.

 **Note**: The `alloc` we implemented is using an array to store the functions under the hood.
-We generate the following times running the program on the same test file containing almost 500,000 lines of randomly generated paragraphed text.
+We generate the following times via gprof and running the program on the same test file containing almost 500,000 lines of randomly generated paragraphed text.

 | Method           | Time (s) |
 |------------------|----------|